bonrock-ai/fruit_veg_classifier/README.md

 # fruit_veg_herb_classifier

-We intend to build an App that can **recognize most fruits, vegetables and herbs** and provide most useful information for each individual
+We intend to build an App that can **recognize most fruits, vegetables and herbs**, and **communicate most useful information** for each individual

 - to improve health
 - to learn how to cook